 At StartEngine you can browse available investment opportunities in a wide variety of startups.
 There are investment options for both accredited and non-accredited investors with minimum investments that are often less than $1,000.

-While several of the investments covered in this article have only become available in recent years or gained significant interest in recent years, gold is an investment that has been around far longer than the stock market.
+While several of the investments covered in this article have only become available in recent years or gained significant interest recently, gold is an investment that has been around far longer than the stock market.
 Silver and platinum also present options for investors.

 There are many different ways to invest in precious metals, and particularly gold.
 You could purchase bullion, bars, or coins.
 You could also invest in ETFs or mutual funds that in turn invest in precious metals.

-Vaulted is a new web and mobile app that makes it very easy to buy gold.
-Although Vaulted is new, it is backed by McAlvany Financial Group, which owns ICA, one of the largest and longest continuously operating full-service gold brokerage firms in the United States.
+Vaulted is a web and mobile app that makes it very easy to buy gold.
+Although Vaulted is relatively new, it’s backed by McAlvany Financial Group, which owns ICA, one of the largest and longest continuously operating full-service gold brokerage firms in the United States.
 The gold that you purchase through Vaulted will be stored securely for you at the Royal Canadian Mint, or you can choose to have it delivered to you.

 Like precious metals, oil and natural gas have demand that makes them valuable, and there are a few different ways to invest.
 You could purchase stock in particular companies within the industry, buy mutual funds or ETFs that specialize in oil or gas, or invest in limited partnerships.